 Social partners from the construction sector and federal umbrella organisations of the employers and trade unions participated in the open consultation process with written statements.

 The Industrial Union Construction, Agriculture, Environment (IG BAU) emphasises that it must be ensured by a collective agreement clause that employees from third countries are employed under fair conditions that are guaranteed by collective agreements.
 This would be particularly important after employers have abolished the sectoral minimum wage.
 IG BAU particularly commented on the unlimited continuation and expansion of the so-called "Western Balkan Regulation".
-IG BAU is critical about the measure and fears that without without sufficient regulation wage dumping could occur, especially because workers arriving within this regime do not need any formal qualification.
+IG BAU is critical about the measure and fears that without without sufficient regulation wage dumping can occur, especially because workers arriving within this regime do not need any formal qualification.
 On the employers side, the Central Association of the German Construction Industry (ZDB) welcomes the new regulation and especially the fact that workers coming in the framework of the "Western Balkan Regulation" do not need to be formally qualified for jobs in the construction sector.
 The ZDB criticies that other parts of the the law foresee too high qualification requirements which would not match the needs of the construction companies.

 Citation